wisp-lang/wisp/Readme.md

 ...and then running `wisp` to get a REPL.
 To compile standalone `.wisp` files, simply do:

     cat in.wisp | wisp > out.js

+or `wisp --no-map true` if you don't want the source-map appended.

 # Language Essentials